carlnewton/habitat/README.md

 # Habitat

-This project is currently in very early development.
+This project is currently in early development.
 For information on the purpose of Habitat, [read the blog post](https://carlnewton.github.io/posts/location-based-social-network/).

 ## Getting Started